-I am an historian of computer technology at the New Jersey Institute of Technology, where I work as an Assistant Professor of History and the Associate Director of the Law, Technology and Culture undergraduate major.
+I am an associate professor of history at Rice University, where I study the history of computer technology.
+Previously, I was an assistant professor of history at the New Jersey Institute of Technology and the associate director of the Law, Technology and Culture undergraduate major.
 I received my PhD in History and Science Studies from the University of California, San Diego in 2012.

 I am currently in preliminary stages of a project on the intellectual history of computer interfaces, specifically on research starting in the 1970s into tablet computers and their potential to aid learning.